 ABOUT THE CASCADIA PROTOCOL

 The Cascadia protocol is the key component of the NGO Caribbean Development Foundation’s violence against women campaign.
-The protocol is the result of an extensive consultative process with Non governmental organisations (NGO) and other stakeholders across the CARICOM area.
+The protocol is the result of an extensive consultative process with Non governmental organisations (NGOs) and other stakeholders across the CARICOM area.
 The recommendations in the protocol are based on the feedback from the consultative Forums held in each CARICOM country.
 The petition summarizes the key recommendations in the Cascadia Protocol document.
 The aim of the recommendations in the protocol is to provide regional governments with broad based policy guidelines for the implementation of programs and procedures that will directly and indirectly provide women experiencing violence in the home with a greater level of support and protection.
-The Protocols for Trinidad & Tobago and Suriname are the first to be released, and will be followed by the release of the document in other CARICOM states.
-The recommendations in the document for each country, is based on the feedback from the consultative forums held in each country.
+The Protocols for Trinidad & Tobago, Suriname and Barbados are the first to be released, and will be followed by the release of the document in other CARICOM states.
+The recommendations in the document for each country, are based on the feedback from the consultative forums held in each country

 Overview of the violence against women campaign